 2.3 Using an encrypted card

-Use the Lock command in the context menu of the card when you want to make its content hidden from Sailfish apps.
+Use the "Unmount" or "Lock" commands in the context menu of the card when you want to make the card and its content hidden from apps.

-When a Sailfish device with an encrypted SD card in it is turned off, the card becomes locked up automatically.
+When a Sailfish device with an encrypted memory card in it is turned off, the card becomes locked up automatically.

 3. Formatting an SD card to ext4 with Linux PC

-Should you want to use a card with high capacity (64 GB or more) and make it to ext4 format, then we recommend doing the format with a Linux computer (or with PartitionGuru app, or similar, on Windows PC).
-While doing this please make sure that you know the device address of the card, so that you would not format a wrong card or disk.
+We recommend formatting the card to ext4 format using a Linux computer (or with PartitionGuru app, or similar, on Windows PC).
+Before doing this, please make sure that you know the device address of the card, so that you would not accidentally format a wrong card or disk.

 The following commands should do it.
 If your SD card is the only SD card on a Linux computer then it would probably appear as the device "